Khuang Aphaiwong: First premiership (1944–1945)

+After the defeat of the Japanese in August 1945, Khuang resigned on 31 August 1945, to make way for a new administration by the Free Thai forces.
+Thawi succeeded Khuang in a caretaker role until Senj Pramoj was appointed PM on September 17.

+Second premiership (January–March 1946)

 In 1946 he was one of the founders of the conservative Democrat Party, and became its first leader.
-The fourth national elections on 6 January 1946 were won by the Democratic Party, which gained him a second term as prime minister starting on 31 January.
+The fourth national elections on 6 January 1946 were won by the Democrat Party, which gained him a second term as prime minister starting on 31 January.
 Only 45 days later, on 24 March, his government lost a vote of no-confidence in parliament and he resigned.

-Third term as prime minister and later life
+Third premiership and later life (November 1947≠April 1948)

-He became prime minister a third time on 10 November 1947 following a coup d'état led by Field Marshal Phin Chunhawan.
-However, the coup leaders were not pleased with the performance of Khuang's government and forced him to resign on 8 April 1948.
+Khuang became prime minister a third time on 10 November 1947 following a coup d'état led by Field Marshal Phin Chunhawan.
+In the 1948 general election held on 29 January, Khuang's Democrat Party won 53 seats and secured a slim majority in the 99-member House of Representatives, although all members ran as independents.
+Khuang's government spent the next three months preparing to draft a new constitution to replace the 1946 constitution.
+The new constitution would further limit the military's role.
+The coup leaders were not pleased and forced Khuang to resign on 8 April 1948.
 This enabled Phibun to become prime minister again.
-Khuang continued in politics as the opposition leader and leader of the Democratic Party until all political parties were banned in 1958.
+Khuang continued in politics as the opposition leader and leader of the Democrat Party until all political parties were banned in 1958.
 His wife, Khunying Lekha Aphaiwong, was appointed senator in 1949, becoming one of the first female politicians of Thailand.

-Khuang died on 15 March 1968, at age 66.
+Khuang died on 15 March 1968, at age 65.